nicolastonon/tZq-TMVA-code/README.txt

 --- OTHER VARS => Can add additional variables not used in BDT, only for control plots.

 --- FUNCTION CALLS => This is where the functions are called.
 Simply set to 'TRUE' the booleans activating the functions you want to use.
-/!\ Be sure to set properly the few function-dependant options/booleans which are initialized there.
+Then all the function calls are made automatically from there.

 --- OPTIMIZATION => This is a simple loop on 2 sets of cuts, which allows to produce templates in the selected region with different cuts ==> Can then perform template fit with all the different files, and see which set of cuts maximizes the significance !
+- NB : only does training + template creation (needed for comparison b/w cut sets)
-- NB : to use the optimization loop, need to set boolean in 'Options' ;
+- NB : to use the optimization loop, need to set corresponding boolean in 'Options' section ;
 - NB : can easily loop on more than two sets of cuts, by adding loops !

 ---------------------------